-3. Send an HTTP or HTTPS request in the form of a URL that specifies the FileMaker XML grammar, one query command, and one or more FileMaker query parameters to the Web Publishing Engine through an HTML form, an HREF link, or a script in your program or webpage.
-You can also type the URL in a web browser.

-For information on specifying the URL, see the next section, "About the URL syntax for XML data and container objects."
-For information on query commands and parameters, see "Using FileMaker query strings to request XML data" on page 38, and chapter 5, "Valid names used in XML query strings."

-- 4. The Web Publishing Engine uses the grammar you specified in the URL to generate XML data containing the results of your request, such as a set of records from the database, and returns it to your program or web browser. - 5.
+- 3. In FileMaker Server Admin Console, confirm that each FileMaker database you're publishing has the fmxml extended privilege enabled. - In Admin Console, click the Databases page. - Select Show Extended Privileges from the menu selector next to All Databases.
+The text FMXML is displayed for databases that have the fmxml extended privilege enabled. - 4.
+Send an HTTP or HTTPS request in the form of a URL that specifies the FileMaker XML grammar, one query command, and one or more FileMaker query parameters to the Web Publishing Engine through an HTML form, an HREF link, or a script in your program or webpage.
+You can also type the URL in a web browser. - For information on specifying the URL, see the next section, "About the URL syntax for XML data and container objects."
+For information on query commands and parameters, see "Using FileMaker query strings to request XML data" on page 38, and chapter 5, "Valid names used in XML query strings." - 5.
+The Web Publishing Engine uses the grammar you specified in the URL to generate XML data containing the results of your request, such as a set of records from the database, and returns it to your program or web browser. - 6.
 The web browser, if it has an XML parser, displays the data, or the program uses the data in the way you specified.